 - Employee life insurance (as long as you’re not the beneficiary)

 The term “bank fees” is a bit of a misnomer, as fees from just about any type of financial institution can be deducted from your small business taxes.
 That includes banks, credit unions, credit card companies, third-party payment processors, such as PayPal, Square, or Stripe, and factoring companies like Viva.

 - Overdraft charges

 - Factoring fees

 Traditional Depreciation: While the ability to write off depreciation is nothing new, how it works has changed over the years.
 It used to be that you could only write off the depreciation of business assets over a period of years.
 For example, the depreciation value of things like tractors and manufacturing tools is written off over a three-year period.
-Depreciation of office equipment, computers, cars, and light trucks is written off over five years.
+Depreciation of office equipment, office furniture, computers, cars, and light trucks is written off over five years.
 With that in mind, if your business purchased office equipment for $100,000, you could write off only $20,000 the year it was purchased, and the same deduction would apply for the next four years.

 De Minimis Safe Harbor Election: However, it’s inefficient to break down depreciation costs for assets of little value over a period of many years, so the IRS created the de minimis safe harbor election.
 This allows businesses to deduct items less than $2,500 the year they go into service.
 The amount increases to $5,000 if an invoice substantiates the item.

 Section 179: Then, IRS Section 179 built upon this.
 In many cases, small-business owners can now deduct the full amount the first year, up to one million dollars, provided the expense doesn’t result in a net operating loss for the business that year.
 However, any remaining depreciation expenses can be deducted the following year in these situations.